‘CITY OF DEATH’

-Both Cleese and Brom comment on the TARDIS and I love it when the Doctor, Romana and Duggan walk past; go inside the TARDIS and take off to stop Scarlioni.
-It is a very funny moment and I enjoy watching it every time.
+Both Cleese and Brom comment on the TARDIS and I loved it when the Doctor, Romana and Duggan walk past; go inside the TARDIS and take off to stop Scarlioni.
+It’s a very funny moment and I enjoy watching it every time.
 Even though ‘it has no call to be there; the art lies in the fact that it is there.’

 Tom Baker is on top form as the Doctor.
 Tom clearly loves the humour and wit of Douglas Adams that suits his Doctor well and shows him at his best.
-I love the scenes where he’s taking the mick out of the villains first and then becoming deadly serious towards the end, as he is confronting Scarlioni.
+I love the scenes where he’s taking the mick out of the villains first and then becoming deadly serious towards the end as he’s confronting Scarlioni.

-I found it funny when he’s pushed about by Hermann the butler and has that wild grin when he says “I say!
+I found it funny when he’s pushed about by Hermann the butler and has that wild grin when he says, “I say!
 What a wonderful butler!
 He’s so violent!”
-I love it when he’s introducing himself, Romana and Duggan to the Countess before he ends up on a Louis Quinze chair and helps himself to a drink.
+I loved it when he’s introducing himself, Romana and Duggan to the Countess before he ends up on a Louis Quinze chair and helps himself to a drink.